 A high-quality veterinarian will be able to interact in a friendly, competent manner with pets, pet owners and clinic staff and show obvious enthusiasm for their work.

 One thing Aussie pet owners will soon discover is that prices for veterinary care in this country can fluctuate wildly.
 You might be quoted $30 for a pet vaccination at once place and $65 for the same service down the road.

-Whether the practice is franchised or independent can make a difference in the price structure too, so it pays to shop around.
+Whether the practice is franchised or independent can make a difference in the price structure too.
 No matter which vet you end up choosing, it’s worth looking into pet insurance.
-It’s not expensive but it can certainly help deal with those lofty vet bills that crop up during your pet’s lifetime.
+It can certainly help deal with those lofty vet bills that crop up during your pet’s lifetime.